thomasWeise/moptipy/README.md

 ## 9. Useful Links and References

+### 9.1.
+Links regarding the `moptipy` project

+- Our project can be found on GitHub at <https://github.com/thomasWeise/moptipy/>
+- The documentation of our project is available at <https://thomasweise.github.io/moptipy/>.
+- Our project can be found on PyPi at <https://pypi.org/project/moptipy/>
+- Our project can be found on Libraries.io at <https://libraries.io/pypi/moptipy>, however, there the wrong version is shown as current version, for some reason.
+- An example data set of experimental results obtained with `moptipy` can be found at <https://thomasweise.github.io/oa_data/>.

+### 9.2.
+Links to other works of our team

 1. Our book on optimization algorithms, which is currently work in progress:
    Thomas Weise. [*Optimization Algorithms*](https://thomasweise.github.io/oa).
 Institute of Applied Optimization (应用优化研究所, [IAO](http://iao.hfuu.edu.cn)) of the School of Artificial Intelligence and Big Data ([人工智能与大数据学院](http://www.hfuu.edu.cn/aibd/)) at [Hefei University](http://www.hfuu.edu.cn/english/) ([合肥学院](http://www.hfuu.edu.cn/)) in  Hefei, Anhui, China (中国安徽省合肥市).
 2. Our old book optimization algorithms:
    Thomas Weise. [*Global Optimization Algorithms - Theory and Application*](http://iao.hfuu.edu.cn/images/publications/W2009GOEB.pdf).
+3. The website of our Institute of Applied Optimization (应用优化研究所, [IAO](http://iao.hfuu.edu.cn)) of the School of Artificial Intelligence and Big Data ([人工智能与大数据学院](http://www.hfuu.edu.cn/aibd/)) at [Hefei University](http://www.hfuu.edu.cn/english/) ([合肥学院](http://www.hfuu.edu.cn/)) is <http://iao.hfuu.edu.cn>.

+### 9.3.
+Links to related works and tools by other researchers

-3. The [IOHprofiler](https://iohprofiler.github.io) is a nice piece of open source software for analyzing the performance of optimization algorithms.
+1. The [IOHprofiler](https://iohprofiler.github.io) is a nice piece of open source software for analyzing the performance of optimization algorithms.
    It is possible to [convert](#612-export-to-iohanalyzer) our `moptipy` [log data](#511-file-names-and-folder-structure) to the format understood by the [IOHanalyzer](https://iohanalyzer.liacs.nl/), which allows you to use this software to analyze your optimization results as well.
    You can then upload the data to the online [IOHanalyzer service](https://iohanalyzer.liacs.nl/) and evaluate it.
-4. A nice discussion of experimentation with (numerical) optimization methods is:
+2. A nice discussion of experimentation with (numerical) optimization methods is:
    Nikolaus Hansen, Anne Auger, Steffen Finck, Raymond Ros. [*Real-Parameter Black-Box Optimization Benchmarking 2010: Experimental Setup*](https://hal.inria.fr/inria-00462481/document/).
 Research Report RR-7215, INRIA.
 2010. inria-00462481